Belmont High School (Victoria)

 Belmont High School is an Australian public high school located in Belmont, Victoria, a suburb in the city of Geelong.
 It is one of the largest public schools in Geelong.
-The school was established in 1955 and as of 2019, it has an enrolment of over 1300 students from years 7 to 12.
+The school was established in 1955.
+As of 2019, it had an enrolment of over 1300 students from years 7 to 12.

-Location and Facilities
+Location and facilities

 The school has been progressively refurbished, with the most recent work costing $6.66 million and comprising new administration and staff areas, canteen, and four "learning centres".

-There is a new Science-Technology centre called 'BioLab' that was completed in 2010 that is accessible for schools throughout Geelong to utilise.
+A new Science-Technology centre called 'BioLab' was completed in 2010, and is accessible for schools throughout Geelong to utilise.